 What is Help to Buy?

 Help to Buy is a Government scheme introduced to help prospective home buyers realise their dream of owning their own home.
 It was introduced to help those who can pay a mortgage but are struggling to purchase a property, find a property they can afford, or save the large deposit mortgage lenders require.
-The good news for people in this situation is that the Government has extended the scheme through to 2023.
-Naturally rules apply to ensure only those who require assistance can use the scheme, and that they can afford it.
-In this article we explain:

 How Help to Buy works